 More and more women are opting off the pill.
 One survey found that 70% of women who've taken birth control reported they've stopped taking it, or have thought about going off it in the past three years.
-(There are both pros and cons to the pill, which we go deeper into here.)
+(There are both pros and cons to the pill, which we go deeper into our birth control article.)

 If you're one of the many ladies thinking about stopping the pill, you may have stumbled across something called "birth control cleanses" on the Internet or Instagram.
 Birth control cleanses purportedly help your body to "detox" and remove the "majority of hormones that prevent pregnancy" that exist in your body as you're on the pill.